 YPT Atlanta is governed by a Board of Directors who develops the organization’s mission and activities.
-Board Meetings are generally scheduled the last Monday of each month.
+Board Meetings are generally scheduled at 6pm on the first Tuesday of each month.
 Please contact us if you would like to attend an upcoming meeting.
 Each position’s responsibilities are outlined in the Chapter Bylaws or Chapter Board Policy.
 We are looking forward to connecting with you!

 2021 YPT Atlanta Board of Directors:

 Andrew Pofahl is a transportation planner working for the Metropolitan Atlanta Rapid Transit Authority (MARTA) as an Operations Planning Analyst.
 Andrew has experience working on various aspects of transit planning including comprehensive long-range planning, project development, and service planning.
 He is incredibly passionate about supporting and delivering efficient and equitable transit service.
 He holds a Bachelor’s degree in Civil Engineering from the Georgia Institute of Technology.
 In his free time, Andrew enjoys walking his dog, traveling, and biking around town.

 Anna Baggett is a community planner with the consultant firm VHB and works to develop healthy and livable communities throughout the Atlanta region and the southeast.
 Her work places an emphasis on transit-oriented development, comprehensive planning, and sustainability.
 Additionally, she has a passion for active transportation, equitable and innovative engagement, climate resiliency, and food systems.
 She particularly enjoys working on projects at the nexus between land use and transportation.